Cyb3rhq/cyb3rhq-puppet/kitchen/README.md

 ```
 node 'manager00_ubuntu' {
-  class { "wazuh::manager":
+  class { "cyb3rhq::manager":
         configure_wodle_openscap => false
   }
 }
 node 'agent00_ubuntu' {
-  class { "wazuh::agent":
+  class { "cyb3rhq::agent":
         ossec_ip => "manager_ip",
         configure_wodle_openscap => false
   }
 }
 ```

-As you can see, we only want to install `wazuh-manager` and `wazuh-agent`.
+As you can see, we only want to install `cyb3rhq-manager` and `cyb3rhq-agent`.

 **6. Kitchen Converging: Installing the packages to be tested**